benward2301/dynq/README.md

 `jq` filter producing one or more sort keys or a sort key range to query.

-The output must be an object containing a single key (the sort key attribute name).
+The output must be an object with a single property (the sort key attribute name).

 To target specific items, the value must be a string, number, or array thereof.

-To target a range of items, the value must be an object with exactly one of the following operator keys:
+To target a range of items, the value must be an object with exactly one of the following operator properties:

 - `lt` or `less_than`
 - `lte` or `less_than_or_equals`